Lestibournes/Openbox-Applicatons-Menu/README.md

 # Openbox Menu Generator
 Generate applications pipemenu for Openbox

-The script takes 2 parameters:
-* A json config file.
+The script takes a json config file.
 A sample json config file is provided.
-* The destination files= where the output will be written (optional).
-If this parameter is not provided, the output will be written to standard output.

 Since it can take a few seconds, it is recommended not to execute the script each time the menu is openend.
 Instead, you can have the menu refresh when you log in, periodically with a cron job, or you can refresh it manually whenever you install or uninstall an application.

 For example, launch with: